hlascelles/samudra/pages/about.md

 <h4>Maximum impact projects</h4>
 Since we are not bound by trying to maximise our profit, we are free to work on projects with the highest estimated impact.
 As our first challenge, we picked marine plastic pollution because it is an urgent matter.
-It is [estimated][1] that {{site.data.language.amount_of_plastic_entering_oceans_annually}} of plastic waste ends up in our oceans annually, and the amount is growing every year.
+It is [estimated][1] that 12 million tonnes of plastic waste ends up in our oceans annually, and the amount is growing every year.
-{{site.data.language.percentage_of_plastic_pollution_originating_in_se_asia}} of this plastic pollution originates on land in Southeast Asia, an additional 40% comes from other regions and the remaining {{site.data.language.percentage_of_plastic_pollution_originating_offshore}} originates offshore, mainly from fishing, shipping and oil industries.
+40% of this plastic pollution originates on land in Southeast Asia, an additional 40% comes from other regions and the remaining 20% originates offshore, mainly from fishing, shipping and oil industries.
-It is hard to estimate the amount of plastic already present in our oceans, especially because only {{site.data.language.percentage_of_ocean_plastic_pollution_that_floats}} of it is floating on the surface.
+It is hard to estimate the amount of plastic already present in our oceans, especially because only 3% of it is floating on the surface.
 One thing is clear - it is easier to prevent more plastic pollution than to eliminate the plastic that is already in our oceans.
-Hence our goal is to improve waste collection and treatment systems in Southeast Asia, which has the potential to reduce the amount of annual plastic pollution by {{site.data.language.percentage_of_plastic_pollution_originating_in_se_asia}}.
+Hence our goal is to improve waste collection and treatment systems in Southeast Asia, which has the potential to reduce the amount of annual plastic pollution by 40%.
 Find out about our ongoing projects <a href="/projects/" target="_self">here</a>.